insin/newforms/docs/forms_api.rst

    Extends :js:class:`BaseForm` and registers :js:func:`DeclarativeFieldsMeta`
    as a mixin to be used to set up Fields when this constructor is extended.

-   This is intended intended as the entry point for defining your own forms.
+   This is intended to be used as the entry point for defining your own forms.

    You can do this using its static ``extend()`` function, which is provided by `Concur`_.